Sunday, February 05, 2006

 Augustine, De fide et operibus, 22.40 (CSEL 41.84-85): “licet recte dici possit ad solam fidem pertinere dei mandata, si non mortua, sed viva illa intellegatur fides, quae per dilectionem operatur” (Although it can be said that God’s commandments pertain to faith alone, if it is not dead [faith], but rather understood as that live faith, which works through love”).
 Migne Latin Text: Venire quippe debet etiam illud in mentem, quod scriptum est, In hoc cognoscimus eum, si mandata ejus servemus.
 Qui dicit, Quia cognovi eum, et mandata ejus non servat, mendax est, et in hoc veritas non est (I Joan.
 II, 3, 4).
 Et ne quisquam existimet mandata ejus ad solam fidem pertinere: quanquam dicere hoc nullus est ausus, praesertim quia mandata dixit, quae ne multitudine cogitationem spargerent [Note: [Col. 0223] Sic Mss.
 Editi vero, cogitationes parerent.], In illis duobus tota Lex pendet et Prophetae (Matth.
 XXII, 40): licet recte dici possit ad solam fidem pertinere Dei mandata, si non mortua, sed viva illa intelligatur fides, quae per dilectionem operatur; tamen postea Joannes ipse aperuit quid diceret, cum ait: Hoc est mandatum ejus, ut credamus nomini Filii ejus Jesu Christi, et diligamns invicem (I Joan.
 III, 23) See De fide et operibus, Cap.
 XXII, §40, PL 40:223.

-Source: Joseph A. Fitzmyer Romans, A New Translation with introduction and Commentary, The Anchor Bible Series (New York: Doubleday, 1993) 360-361.
+Source: Joseph A. Fitzmyer Romans, A New Translation with introduction and Commentary, The Anchor Bible Series (New York: Doubleday, 1993) pp. 360-361.
+I have looked into the pedigree of some of Fitzmyer's quotes in this blog entry

-Even some Catholic versions of the New Testament also translated Romans 3:28 as did Luther.
-The Nuremberg Bible (1483), “nur durch den glauben” and the Italian Bibles of Geneva (1476) and of Venice (1538) say “per sola fede.” [source]
+Even some Roman Catholic versions of the New Testament also saw "faith alone" in the Bible as did Luther.
+The Nuremberg Bible, 1483 (Gal.
+2:16): “nur durch den glauben” and the Italian Bibles of Geneva (1476) and of Venice (1538) say “per sola fede.” [source].

-I've also had a written debate with a Roman Catholic on Luther's use of the word "alone."
-That can be found here.
+In 2008 I participated in a written debate with a Roman Catholic on Luther's use of the word alone on Romans 3:28.
+This debate can be found here.